-This degree programme offers a combination of theory and practical work in all areas of Film and TV production focussing on practical units in the television studio, location filming, sound & vision, scriptwriting and film production management.
+This degree programme offers a combination of theory and practical work across all areas of Film and TV production focussing on practical units in the television studio, location filming, sound & vision, scriptwriting and film production management.

 Important You can read a comprehensive guide to this course containing full details in our Course Information Guide.